KL mufti reaches out to transgenders in dialogue

 However, a member of the audience disagreed, saying that many became sex workers not by choice but because of their circumstances.

-Despite some disagreement during the dialogue, Mr Syed Azmi said he was happy that it had served its purpose, which was to create better understanding.
+Despite some disagreement during the dialogue, Mr Syed Azmi said he was happy that it had created better understanding.